 At first I used about 2 x 80g of rice, but then I made them heavier (I'm guessing about 130g).
 You'll feel the poi better if they're heavier, and you'll have more control in the wind.
 You can always open the poi and adjust the weight.
-For my new poi I used pulverized candle wax (7 or 8 tealights per poi) and pulverized it into plastic bag's.
-I got cheap candles that seem to be compressed grains of wax, they pulverize easily, but you can always use a grater for normal wax.
+For my new poi I used pulverized candle wax (7 or 8 tealights per poi) and pulverized it into plastic bags with a grater.
 The rice and the wax are both very soft if you hit yourself.
 The wax is softer, especially if you keep a little air in the plastic bags.
 They only hurt if you hit your eyes or your balls.

 If you don't have rice or candles you can use any kind of powder.
 Water balloons are possible too but they break easily.
-And that's no fun.
+And that's no fun... if it's unintended.

 See the last step for my new version of these poi.

 If you have any questions about this instructable, just message me or make a comment.
 I hope it's clear enough.
 I think they're easy to make but maybe this instructable could be a little complicated.